 rpl.checksum.change Verification performed with each changelist 0 Perform no verification.
-1 Write a journal note when a p4 submit command completes.
+1 Write a journal note when a p4 submit , p4 fetch , p4 populate , p4 push , or p4 unzip command completes.
+The value of the rpl.checksum.change configurable will determine the level of verification performed for the command.
 2 Replica verifies changelist summary, and writes to integrity.csv if the changelist does not match.
 3 Replica verifies changelist summary, and writes to integrity log even when the changelist does match.